 For example, the STANDARD 100 label certified by OEKO-TEX®️, tests garments to ensure each thread, button and other accessories used are free from harmful dyes or chemicals.
 Other certifications to look out for include; Greenpeace-Approved Detox to Zero, WFTO, FSC, EU Ecolabel, GCC Brandmark, B Corp, GOTS, Made-by, USDA Organic, PETA-Approved Vegan.

 We vote with our wallets, so make your vote count by supporting a retailer dedicated to giving something back.
 Social enterprises are a perfect example, as their profits are put towards supporting the good of the people and the planet.
-Some may even have a buy/give model similar SLO active’s Earth To Ocean Model, where they make a special donation for every purchase made.

 You should also look for businesses with B Corp Certification, as this represents the highest standard of verified social and environmental performance, alongside public transparency and legal accountability to balance profit and purpose.
 Many retailers, including SLO active, have also adopted 1% for the planet, a business model that connects members with non-profit partners, in order to give 1% of their sales back to the environment.